AbdullahAlzeid/Mostarsel/README.md

-Peer to Peer Secure chatting application. run the Server first the connect with the client
+Peer to Peer Secure chatting application. run the Server first the connect with then client